 Hacienda el Sanctuario: This boutique hotel at Terraplén 42 has a restaurant on a lovely patio.
 It is the perfect spot for breakfast or brunch.
 They often have a buffet on Sunday.
 I was just there with a local friend and had a very good brunch with great service.
 It is decorated with beautiful pieces of Mexican folk art from the states of Michoacán, Oaxaca, Chiapas and Guanajuato.

 Belmond’s other restaurant is Andanza.
 It is open for breakfast, lunch and dinner.
 I always enjoy the colonial setting.
 I had been several times in the past, but recently went back for dinner with my new neighbors.
 I really enjoyed my meal!
 Since I was there last, they have a new and talented chef who is in process of redoing all menus.
 Their Blue Bar is also a great spot to grab a drink.
-They offer live music twice weekly in the courtyard.
-It is in their downtown location Hospicio #35.
+They offer live music twice weekly in the courtyard. in 2023 they opened the new rooftop bar, Tunki Rooftop by Handshake.
+These are in their downtown location at Hospicio #35.

 Panio: Their newest location is really lovely on Salida de Celaya #69.
 This is their third location in town.
 They have a lovely bakery as well as a cafe for coffee sandwiches and more.
 I really loved the sandwich with prosciutto, goat cheese and sundried tomatoes for lunch on the first week that they opened.